Gabien21/project_airfare/README.md

 - SQL Server, SQLAlchemy, PyODBC
 - Streamlit / FastAPI for UI

-## 4. Part 2 – Airline Review Sentiment Analysis
+## 4. Part 2 – Airline Review Sentiment Analysis + Flight Ticket Price Dashboard
 ### 4.1 Objective
 This module aims to analyze customer reviews of airlines to determine the sentiment behind each review—whether it is positive, negative, or neutral.
 By utilizing pre-trained model for sentiment analysis in HuggingFace, this analysis helps customers to understand more about airline service from previous passenger experience and can find the most suitable airline for themselves